- Became a Communist in the aftermath of the 1992 "Rodney King riots" in Los Angeles

 After stepping down from his Obama administration post, Jones was offered office work space in the DC offices of the Center for American Progress (CAP).
 In February 2010, he officially rejoined CAP.
 That same month, Jones received the NAACP's President's Award, for achievement in public service.
 He also announced that he had secured a one-year assignment to teach a seminar on environmental and economic policy at Princeton University, beginning in June 2010.

 In April 2010, Jones said the following about the nature of the Obama administration: "You look at the New Party, which is now the Working Families Party, the idea of a new politics -- that you could actually in this country bring together labor and civil rights and feminists, etc., and actually make a difference ... is the basic framework for what just took over the White House."

-Jones serves as one of 20 advisers to the Presidential Climate Action Project (based at the University of Colorado), which makes climate-policy recommendations for the Obama White House.
+Jones served as one of 20 advisers to the Presidential Climate Action Project (based at the University of Colorado), which made climate-policy recommendations for the Obama White House.
 He has been praised for his environmental work by such notable leftists as Thomas Friedman, Tom Daschle, Nancy Pelosi, Arianna Huffington, Ben Jealous, Laurie David, Gavin Newsom, Carl Pope, Tavis Smiley, Fred Krupp, and John Podesta.